 If you want your customers to use your product, show them how it’s done.
 As mentioned above, gamifying onboarding is one way to do this, but another is to use video.
 That’s why YouTube is on our list of growth hacking tools.

 According to our roundup of video marketing stats, not only does video drive leads and sales, but YouTube inspires trust.
-Plus nearly 80% of consumers would rather watch video than read about a product.
+Plus nearly 80% of consumers would rather watch a video than read about a product.
 Since YouTube is free, there’s no excuse for avoiding it, so try including some onboarding videos to help with customer activation.

 Once your videos are created, you can also use them in blog posts and share them on social media to raise awareness of your product and bring even more customers in.
 That makes YouTube one of the best social media growth tools, too!